Charlie9009/CI_PP2_UPM/README.md

 * The form validation only showed name modal so I gave all the modals a unique id in contact.html and form.js.

 * The game would keep flipping the cards when the user would press them so js was added to lock the board when two cards were flipped.

+* I could not get the 404 page to work, when I launched the site to go live this resolved itself.

+* I could not get the username and email from what had been filled out in the form to send with emailjs, code was added in form.js to target form.name.value and respectively for email.

 ### Known bugs